Talking with people and families about planning care, death and dying

 -Holistic care (physical, psychological, family, practical, spiritual)

-– Offer to speak on the phone with family/ close friend if wished.
+– Offer to speak on the phone with family/or a close friend if wished.

-Record plan – share with professionals and teams involved; keep plans updated
+Record & Update plans – share with professionals and teams involved; keep plans updated

-Use the Key Information Summary (KIS) and local electronic ACPs alongside written forms – DNACPR, ReSPECT, Treatment Escalation Plans (TEP, TELP), Anticipatory Care Planning Questions.
+Use the Key Information Summary (KIS) and local electronic ACPs alongside written forms – DNACPR, ReSPECT, Treatment Escalation Plans (TEP, TELP), Anticipatory Care Planning Questions (7-Steps Planning).

 Ask – for help if you need it.
 Look out for other staff you can support or help too.

 (For people working in Health or Social Care in Scotland)

 My COVID-19 ACP

 (May 2020 – NHS England)